vikdiesel/admin-one-vue-bulma-dashboard/README.md

 The issue list is reserved exclusively for bug reports and feature requests.
 That means we do not accept usage questions.
 If you open an issue that does not conform to the requirements, it will be closed.

-1. Make sure you are using the latest version of the dashboard
+1. Make sure that you are using the latest version of the Dashboard.
+Issues for outdated versions are irrelevant
 2. Provide steps to reproduce
 3. Provide an expected behavior
 4. Describe what is actually happening
 5. Platform, Browser & version as some issues may be browser specific

 ## Licensing